 Minimum Residence Credit Requirement | 32 credits |

 Minimum Graduate Coursework Requirement | 51 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244). |
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244. |

 Overall Graduate GPA Requirement | 3.00 GPA required.
-This program follows the Graduate School's GPA Requirement policy (https://policy.wisc.edu/library/UW-1203). |
+Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203. |

-Other Grade Requirements | Students must earn a B or above in all coursework (300 or above, not including research credits) taken as a graduate student. |
+Other Grade Requirements | Students must earn a B or above in all coursework (numbered 300 or above, not including research credits) taken as a graduate student. |

 Assessments and Examinations | The preliminary exam must be taken within 1 semester after completing doctoral coursework.
 Comprehensive written preliminary exams will be based on reading lists developed with the committee.
 These exams have four parts: general competence in major field; secondary field; theory and method; and specialized area of dissertation focus.
 The preliminary examination will be evaluated by a committee of at least three members (the co-advisors and an additional faculty member).
 Successful completion of the exam process will also require research language competence as demonstrated through examinations in one or more languages as determined by the advisors.
 A dissertation proposal must be approved within 1 year after completing prelim exams.
 An oral defense of the proposal will be evaluated by the committee. |

-Language Requirements | Additional language coursework beyond the M.A. requirements is not required in general, but students must gain sufficient competence to pass the research language exams required by the advisors. |
+Language Requirements | Additional language coursework beyond the MA requirements is not required in general, but students must gain sufficient competence to pass the research language exams required by the advisors. |

-Graduate School Breadth Requirement | A doctoral minor or Graduate/Professional certificate is not a requirement, but a student, in consultation with their advisors, may choose to complete either. |
+Graduate School Breadth Requirement | A doctoral minor or graduate/professional certificate is not a requirement, but a student, in consultation with their advisors, may choose to complete either. |

 Required Courses

-- At least 15 credits in Asia-related graduate courses in the department or elsewhere on campus
+In consultation with advisor, students must complete at least 36 credits in Asia-related graduate courses in the department or elsewhere in campus. | ||

 Students may take courses and seminars drawn from offerings in other departments or within Asian Languages and Cultures, as decided in collaboration between student and the co-advisors, such as: